nukopian/DBIx-Squirrel/README.md

 Returns the number of matching rows by calculating the size of the array that would be created when calling the `all` method.

-Of the two counting methods, this may be the fastest, but most memory-hungry.
+Of the two counting methods, this may be the fastest but it is also the most memory-hungry.

 #### `countnext`